 Regular Low-Impact Cardio

-High-impact exercises like running can place a significant amount of stress on your joints and lead to problems.
+High-impact exercises like running can place a significant amount of stress on your joints if you're not conditioned to them and thus can lead to problems.
 Start by exercising for 10 minutes and gradually increase your workout time by five minutes per week until you're exercising for at least 30 minutes per day.

 Consistent Strength Training

 Fit in two strength training workouts per week on nonconsecutive days.
 Do two sets of eight to 12 reps of each exercise while using a weight that you can safely control and yet makes each set challenging.
 Build strength in all the major muscles with leg press, leg curl, row, chest press, shoulder press, crunch and back extension.

-Adding Balance Work and Stretching
+Balance Work and Stretching

 Improve the stability of your joints by regularly adding balance work to your routine.
 To target the ankles, knees and hips, for example, stand on one leg while working to maintain your balance.
 Make it more challenging by closing your eyes.

-Women younger than 50 and men younger than 70 need about 1,000 mg of calcium per day.
-Once women reach 50 and men reach 70, their daily need increases to 1,200 mg.
+Women younger than 50 and men younger than 70 need about 1,000 milligrams of calcium per day.
+Once women reach 50 and men reach 70, their daily need increases to 1,200 milligrams.
 Quality food selections high in calcium include dark, leafy greens like kale, arugula and collared greens, as well as almonds and low fat dairy products.